-This presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about our 2023 forecast capital spending and production volumes; our 2024 forecast capital spending (and allocation thereof), production volumes, funds flow, and free funds flow; our net debt at year end 2023; the percent of free funds flow to be returned to shareholders based on our return of capital framework and the timing thereof; our free funds flow sensitivity to a US\$50.0bl change in WTI, a C\$0.50/GJ change in AECO and a \$0.01 change in the USD/CAD foreign exchange rate; our 2024 free funds flow, net debt and return of capital sensitivity at US\$50/bbl WTI, US\$80/bbl WTI and US\$100/bbl WTI; the percent contribution of our West and East division to divisional free cash flow; our capital spending assumption at US\$50/bbl WTI; our 2024 forecast capital spending by division and certain details thereof; the single well economics of certain assets including drill, complete, equip and tie-in costs and NPV (10%) all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in the above slides.
+This presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about our our 2024 forecast capital spending (and allocation thereof), production volumes, funds flow, and free funds flow; our net debt at year end 2023; the percent of free funds flow to be returned to shareholders based on our return of capital framework and the timing thereof; our free funds flow sensitivity to a US\$5.00/bbl change in WTI, a C\$0.50/GJ change in AECO and a \$0.01 change in the USD/CAD foreign exchange rate; our 2024 free funds flow, net debt and return of capital sensitivity at US\$50/bbl WTI, US\$75/bbl WTI and US\$100/bbl WTI; the percent contribution of our West and East division to divisional free cash flow; our capital spending assumption at US\$50/bbl WTI; our 2024 forecast capital spending by division and certain details thereof; the single well economics of certain assets including drill, complete, equip and tie-in costs and NPV (10%) all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in the above slides.
 The actual results of operations of Whitecap and the resulting financial results will likely vary from the amounts set forth herein and such variation may be material.
 Whitecap and its management believe that the FOFI has been prepared on a reasonable basis, reflecting management's best estimates and judgments.
 However, because this information is subjective and subject to numerous risks, it should not be relied on as necessarily indicative of future results.
 Except as required by applicable securities laws, Whitecap undertakes no obligation to update such FOFI.
-FOFI contained in this presentation was made as of the date of this presentation and was provided for the purpose of providing further information about Whitecap's anticipated future business operations.
-Readers are cautioned that the FOFI contained in this presentation should not be used for purposes
+FOFI contained in this presentation was made as of the date of this presentation should not be used for purposes other than for which it is disclosed herein.